Japan aims to continue incredible RWC journey into last 8

 LONDON (AP) — With every match on Japan's Rugby World Cup journey, millions more people tune in back home to follow the Brave Blossoms.

-Imagine where it could lead if Japan reaches the quarterfinals.
+Imagine where it could have led if Japan reached the quarterfinals for the first time.

-It all started on the first weekend of the tournament, on a sunny afternoon on the English south coast, when Japan stunned two-time champion South Africa with a 34-32 win in Brighton.
-It turned the form-guide upside down.
+It all started on Day 2 of the tournament, on a sunny afternoon in Brighton on the English south coast, where Japan stunned two-time champion South Africa 34-32, in one of sport's greatest upsets.

 Japan had previously only won one World Cup match.
 Now they're aiming for three in four matches.

-Suddenly, rugby, a niche sport in a country where baseball, soccer and sumo wrestling dominate, is in vogue.
+Suddenly, rugby, a niche sport in a country where baseball, soccer, and sumo dominate, is in vogue.

-Last Saturday, 25 million people watched on TV as Japan beat Samoa 26-5.
+Last Saturday, 25 million people in Japan watched on TV as the Brave Blossoms beat Samoa 26-5.

 That beat the previous national TV audience record for a Rugby World Cup match — set by the French for their team's loss to England in the 2007 semifinals — by more than four million.